 There are also the logistical benefits of group day trips, especially if you’re the only parent going on.
 Having someone else who can watch the kids whilst you nip to the loo/stand in the queue/find whatever one of them has dropped is invaluable.

-I hope you all have a lovely summer holiday with the kids.
+I hope you all have a lovely holiday with the kids and that you’ll find these tips useful to help you save money on family days out.
 I won’t say relaxing because of course it won’t be.
 I’d love to hear about your adventures and money saving tips – just leave a comment below.
 I’ll be posting regularly about our days out over the holidays as well so make sure you sign up to the newsletter to hear about the reviews (and discounts) first.

 I’m Vicky and I am a mum of three living in Aylesbury.
 I set up Free Time with the Kids to review free and cheap family days out in Buckinghamshire, Bedfordshire, Hertfordshire and Oxfordshire, mainly because I kept forgetting all the fabulous places that were recommended to me!!
 I love getting out and about with the kids (and hubby of course) and we have adventures all over the place.
 My reviews tell you all the things you need to know about the family days out and activites we’ve done such as how much it costs, if there’s parking, toilets and if there’s a cafe or if picnics are allowed.
 I really hope you find the reviews helpful.
 If there’s anywhere that you’d recommend please get in touch email@example.com or get in touch via Facebook